deephyper/deephyper/docs/tutorials/hps_ml_basic.rst

     X_valid shape: (128462, 54)
     y_valid shape: (128462,)

-Now, by taking inspiration from our ``test_config`` function we can create the ``run`` function where the model will be evaluated.
-This function has to return a scalar value which will be maximized by the search algorithm.
+Create ``model_run.py`` file to train and evaluate the RF model.
+This function has to return a scalar value (typically, validation accuracy), which will be maximized by the search algorithm.

 .. literalinclude:: content_hps_ml_basic/model_run.py
     :linenos:
     :caption: rf_tuning/model_run.py
     :name: rf_tuning-model_run

-The last piece of code that we need is the search space of hyperparameters that we want to explore, defined in ``problem.py``:
+Create ``problem.py`` to define the search space of hyperparameters for the RF model:

 .. literalinclude:: content_hps_ml_basic/problem.py
     :linenos:
     :caption: rf_tuning/problem.py
     :name: rf_tuning-problem

-You can run the ``problem.py`` with ``$ python problem.py`` in your shell and should expect the corresponding outpout:
+Run the ``problem.py`` with ``$ python problem.py`` in your shell.
+The output will be:

 .. code-block:: python
     :caption: [Out]